 What is Blackjack with Even Money?

-Imagine the scene: You receive a Ace and a face card, giving you the coveted Blackjack and - normally - a nice payday.
+Imagine the scene: You receive a Ace and a face card, which gives you the coveted blackjack and - normally - a nice payday.
 But then you realise that the dealer's up card is an ace.
 Now you get nervous, because if the dealer's down card is a ten, your hand is a draw and you get no value for your blackjack hand.

 At this Point you can ask for even money in most casinos.
 This means that you can invoke the rule before the dealer reveals his face-down card, and that you can use your Insert are paid out at a ratio of 1:1, regardless of which hand the dealer still has.